-The global in-vitro fertilization (IVF) market size was valued at USD 14.1 billion in 2016 and is expected to grow at a CAGR of 11.8%.
+The global in-vitro fertilization (IVF) market size was valued at around USD 15 billion in 2017 and is expected to grow at a CAGR of around 10%.
 Increase in cases of infertility and development of advanced technologies such as lens less imaging of the sperms are likely to drive the market in coming years.

 According to the American Society for Reproductive Medicine (ASRM), the inability to have a child affects around 6.7 million women in the U.S, which accounts for around 11.0% of the reproductive population.
 Moreover, 25% of the couples have more than one factors leading to infertility.